Frequently Asked Questions

 What is the seating arrangement on the bus?

-We move up one row each day where most everyone gets a chance to sit in the front seats.
-You are responsible to know who is in the seats front of you so we know if someone is missing before the bus departs.
+We move up one row each day allowing most everyone to gets a chance to sit in the front row seats.
+You will be responsible to know who is in the seats front of you so we know each time if someone is missing before the bus departs.

 Back to Top